Raymond Cho (politician): Political career

-Cho was a New Democratic Party (NDP) candidate in Scarborough—Rouge River for election to the House of Commons in the 1988 federal election.
-He was initially identified as a New Democrat when he joined Metro Council, however, he soon became an ally and supporter of then-Metropolitan Toronto Chairman Alan Tonks and dropped his NDP affiliation.
-He subsequently took out membership in the Liberal Party though, like most non-NDP municipal politicians in Ontario he did not run on a party label in municipal elections.
+Cho ran in the 1988 federal election as a New Democratic Party (NDP) candidate in Scarborough—Rouge River, but lost to Liberal candidate Derek Lee.
 He was first elected to Metropolitan Toronto Council for Scarborough-Malvern in 1991, and was re-elected in 1994.
+He initially identified as a New Democrat when he joined Metro Council; however, he soon became an ally and supporter of then-Metropolitan Toronto Chairman Alan Tonks and dropped his NDP affiliation.
+He subsequently took out membership in the federal Liberals, although like most non-NDP municipal politicians in Ontario, he did not run on a party label in municipal elections.

-After the Scarborough and the other suburbs were amalgamated into the new City of Toronto, Cho was elected to the new council representing Scarborough-Malvern in 1997 along with Bas Balkissoon.
-In 2000, he was again re-elected, representing the new ward of Scarborough Rouge-River.
-He won re-election in 2003, 2006 and 2010.
-Cho was Chairman of the Toronto Zoo for two successive terms.
+With Scarborough and other suburbs being amalgamated into the new City of Toronto, Cho was elected to the new council in the 1997 municipal election, representing Scarborough-Malvern along with Bas Balkissoon.
+He was re-elected to council in 2000 for the new ward of Scarborough-Rouge River, and won re-election there in 2003, 2006, 2010 and 2014.
+He also served as chair of the Toronto Zoo board of management for four terms.

-He ran in the 2004 federal election as an independent candidate in Scarborough—Rouge River.
-Cho called himself an "independent Liberal", and used the Liberal Party of Canada's red-and-white colours for his campaign materials.
-He was accused of trying to mislead voters by the official Liberal candidate, Derek Lee.
-Lee, who has been the MP since 1988 said that Cho caused some controversy by claiming to have been shut out of the candidate nomination process.
-Lee won the election, Cho placed a distant second with 6,692 votes (17.8% of the total).
+In the 2004 federal election he once again contested the riding of Scarborough—Rouge River; this time he called himself an "independent Liberal", and used the Liberal Party of Canada's red-and-white colours for his campaign materials.
+He was accused of trying to mislead voters by the official Liberal candidate Derek Lee, who had been the riding's member of Parliament since 1988.
+Lee said that Cho caused some controversy by claiming to have been shut out of the candidate nomination process.
+Lee won the election, while Cho placed a distant second with 6,962 votes (17.8% of the total).

 On August 13, 2004, the Toronto Star reported that Cho spent nearly all of his allotted councillor expense fund, one of the highest on city council.
 While there was some speculation that some of this money was diverted to Cho's failed bid to run in the federal election campaign, his executive assistant said the money was needed for newsletters mailed out to constituents to provide information on a rash of fatal shootings in the Malvern neighbourhood earlier in the year.